aberamseyer/bible-reading-challenge/ONBOARDING.md

 Again, check `nginx -t` and `systemctl reload nginx`

 # Email
-1. Create an account with `https://app.sendgrid.com`
+1. Create an account with `https://app.mailgun.com`
-2. create 3 templates: Register email, daily email, and forgot password.
+2. Go to Sending -> Domains, verify a domain using DNS
-3. Put the template IDS in the environment configuration
+3. In the domain list, choose the 'settings' gear -> Sending API keys, and create a 'sending API key'

 # Google Sign in
 1. Open Google cloud console, personal project